Chen-Abudi/placepicker-collection-backend/README.md

 ## Visit the Course [&#128073;&#127997; **HERE !**](https://www.udemy.com/course/react-the-complete-guide-incl-redux/)

-**_`Shoutout to Maximilian Schwarzmüller for this project, design, all of the lectures, the exercises, and the React course in Udemy.
+**_`Shoutout to Maximilian Schwarzmüller for this project design, all of the lectures, the exercises, and the React course in Udemy.
 Mahalo, Thank you!`_** 🌺